DaymudeLab/CSE355-MachineDesign/README.md

 If there is a mismatch between the charaters in the string and the alphabet of the machine, the library will throw an error.

 The method returns a `bool` representing if the machine accepted or rejected the string.

+> [!WARNING]
+> When evaluating PDAs a memory and time overhead is incurred with respect to the length of the input string.
+> When testing many strings keep the average string length low as it can slow down performance by a lot.
+> When testing a single string, attempting to evaluate strings greater than length 500 may take dozens of seconds on slower systems.
+> The time complexity is not great either, so further increases will result in even higher slowdowns.

 #### Tracing Simulation